 We are thinking about Christmas!
 This is our Christmas Turkey guide covering everything from buying, cooking tips, recipes ideas and a carving video.
 Place your order in the shop.

 Christmas comes but once a year so we all want to make the main meal really special for our families and friends.
 Roast Turkey with all the trimmings is one of the most popular and traditional of Christmas dinners.
 It will feed a large number and more as cold cuts the next day.

 Free Range Turkeys

-We supply free range Turkeys at Christmas.
+We supply free range Bronze Turkeys at Christmas.
 The Bronze turkey is a breed of domestic turkey which was originated from crosses between the domestic turkeys brought by European colonists to the Americas and the eastern wild turkeys they found upon their arrival.
 The name of the breed refers to it’s plumage, which bears an iridescent bronze-like sheen.
 These birds are hand reared, free range and have received an exceptionally high level of care ensures their superior quality and succulent flavour.
 These are naturally slower growing birds which contributes to its excellent flavour and texture.

 Christmas Turkey from Salix Farm